22 September 2022

 In a recent poll conducted by XYZ Reality, 70% of construction stakeholders reported being either ‘concerned’ or ‘very concerned’ about project delays and costs linked directly to rework.
 And though solid, consistent estimates of the costs of rework are hard to come by, even figures at the bottom end of a very wide range explain why concern is justified.

 Assuming error and rework accounts for 5% of total project costs, eradicating the rework issue would be worth a staggering $36.5 billion dollars to the industry each year.
 Frame that within the more robust GIRI (Get It Right Initiative) estimate and the annual figure would be more than four times that amount, at $153.3 billion.

-Whatever the true cost of error and rework, one thing is abundantly clear: with average profit margins of 4% and a host of other challenges, including material and labour shortages and a race to modernise and operate more sustainably, the industry is throwing away more money than it can afford.
+Whatever the true cost of error and rework, one thing is abundantly clear: with average profit margins of 4% and a host of other challenges, including material and labor shortages and a race to modernize and operate more sustainably, the industry is throwing away more money than it can afford.